sephiroth74/picasso/ALESSANDRO_CRUGNOLA_CHANGELOG.md

 	public RequestCreator resize(int targetWidth, int targetHeight, boolean onlyIfBigger);

-basically you can pass an option to skip the resize operation if the loaded bitmap is smaller than the passed `targetWidth` and `targetHeight`
+basically you can pass an option to skip the resize operation if the loaded bitmap is smaller than the passed `targetWidth` and `targetHeight`.

+Moreover one of the 2 arguments can be '0'.
+This will resize the image using the other non-zero argument and the image will be scaled keeping its ratio.

+Added another method to resize the image by its largest side.

+	public RequestCreator resizeByMaxSide(int targetSize, boolean onlyIfBigger);

+The bitmap will resized to the passed 'targetSize' by its largest side.
+Let's say the decoded image is 400x486px and the targetSize passed is 360.
+Then the result bitmap will be 296x360px

 ###BitmapFactory.Options